waqaarkhan92/Oblicore/EP_Compliance_Database_Schema.md

 # Summary

-This Database Schema document defines the complete database structure for the EP Compliance platform.
+This Database Schema document defines the complete database structure for the Oblicore platform.
 Key features:

 - **Complete Coverage:** All tables, fields, indexes, and constraints from Canonical Dictionary
 - **PostgreSQL 15+ (Supabase):** Optimized for Supabase platform with RLS support